octetz/ha-control-plane-k8s-kubeadm/README.md

 # Highly Available Control Plane with kubeadm 1.14+

-Kubernetes 1.14 introduced an [ALPHA](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#kubeadm-maturity) feature for dynamically adding master nodes to a cluster without the need to copy certificates and keys among nodes.
-This sought after feature enables a highly available control plane without the need for additional automation.
-In this post we will dive into how it works and an example usage.
+Kubernetes 1.14 introduced an [ALPHA](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#kubeadm-maturity) feature for dynamically adding master nodes to a cluster.
+This prevents the need to copy certificates and keys among nodes preventing additional orchestration and complexity in the bootstrapping process.
+In this post we will dive into how it works.

-## How it works
+## How It Works

 `kubeadm init` initializes a Kubernetes cluster by standing up a single master.
-After running the command, you roughly end up with the following.
+After running the command, you end up with the following.

 <img src="img/master.png" width="400">

 > This represents the default.
-Through additional configuration, `kubeadm init` can behave differently, such as use an existing etcd cluster.
+Through additional configuration, `kubeadm init` can behave differently, such as reusing an existing etcd cluster.

 Conventionally, after installing a CNI plugin, users copy PKI information across 2 more master nodes and run a `kubeadm` command to add new control plane nodes.
 This results in a 3 node control plane.